CentaurusInfra/global-resource-scheduler/docs/design-proposals/global-scheduler/GlobalResourceScheduler-SchedulerCrdController.md

 # Global Resource Scheduler – Scheduler CRD

-## 1. Module Description
+## 1. Description

-The scheduler module allows the global resource scheduler to add, delete, get, and list existing clusters.
+The scheduler controller will list/watch the API server for scheduler creation/deletion/get/list API calls and then execute the controller logic documented in https://github.com/futurewei-cloud/global-resource-scheduler/blob/master/docs/design-proposals/global-scheduler/GlobalResourceScheduler-ClusterCrdController-ver0.1.md

 -   The scheduler runs the scheduling algorithm to select the best cluster for the incoming VM/Container Request.

--   Each scheduler is running as an individual process.
+-   HA will be enabled on each active scheduler via endpoint/configmap object lock based leader election mechanism.

--   Different schedulers are responsible for different clusters.
+-   Each scheduler is responsible for a group/partition of clusters.

 ## 2. Requirements